On the robust isolated calmness of a class of nonsmooth optimizations on Riemannian manifolds and its applications: The robust isolated calmness of the KKT solution mapping

-\begin{remark} We mention that equivalence between M-RCQ or M-SRCQ for problem (\ref{eq:man-cone}) and the Euclidean RCQ or SRCQ for (\ref{eq:rn-cone}) can be obtained under any chart around the given point.
-However, we use the normal coordinate chart here for simplicity. \end{remark}
+\begin{remark} It is worth noting that the equivalence between the M-RCQ or M-SRCQ for problem (\ref{eq:man-cone}) and the Euclidean RCQ or SRCQ for (\ref{eq:rn-cone}) holds in any chart around the given point.
+For simplicity, we will use the normal coordinate chart for this discussion. \end{remark}

 \begin{remark} When $\mathcal{ M}$ reduce to a special kind of embedded manifold which is written as $\mathcal{ M}=\left\lbrace x\in\mathbb{X}\mid h(x)=0 \right\rbrace $, where $h:\mathbb{X}\rightarrow\mathbb{R}^{m}$ is smooth and $h'(x)$ has full row rank for all $x\in\mathbb{X}$, then by \cite[Section 3.5.7]{AMS09} the tangent space at $x\in\mathcal{M}$ is $T_x\mathcal{ M}=\operatorname{Ker}(h'(x))$.
 If we regard (\ref{eq:man-cone}) as a constrained Euclidean optimization, the Euclidean RCQ condition at a feasible point $x$ for this problem is given by